-All values as of 12/31/2022 and Adjusted EBITDA contribution based on FY 2022 and is adjusted for the \$51M impact of the Alignment. \Adjusted EBITDA contribution and Adjusted EBITDA as Adjusted are non-GAAP measures.
-For definition and reconciliation, please see appendix.
+All values as of 12/31/2022 and Adjusted EBITDA contribution based on FY 2022 and is adjusted for the \$51M impact of the Alignment. \Adjusted EBITDA contribution and Adjusted EBITDA as Adjusted for the Alignment are non-GAAP measures.
+For definition and reconciliation, please see appendix or page 2.